coecms/cms-wiki/Wiki/resources/resources-conda-setup.md

 * Parse out its own command line arguments - `launcher.sh` has some dedicated command line arguments to supply information to it in the case of the environment not being able to be set beforehand (e.g. when invoking `ssh`).
 Since `launcher.sh` can invoke arbitrary commands, these arguments must be processed and removed from the list of arguments to launch
 * Determine the path to the `singularity` binary - Usually this will be in the conf script or provided by a command line argument.
 If neither of those things has happened, it will attempt to load the `singularity` module and query the location using the `which` command.
 * Determine whether it is running a command or being invoked directly - if a command linked to `launcher.sh` has been run, the full argument list, minus the `launcher.sh`-specific arguments will be passed to `singularity exec`.
 If `launcher.sh` has been invoked directly, the program to run and its arguments are assumed to be in the arguments following `launcher.sh`.
-* Determine if it is being invoked from within a container - if `launcher.sh` determines that it is already inside a singularity container, it will substitute the real path to the binary in place of its own path, and run the binary directly.
+* Determine if it is being invoked from within a container - if `launcher.sh` determines that it is already inside a singularity container, it will substitute the real path to the binary in place of its own path and run the binary directly.
 * Determine if there is an override script for the command being run - If there is, run this instead of `singularity exec`
 * Determine which squashfs environment(s) are required, and configure the singularity launch options as appropriate.
 * Run `singularity exec` with all the configuration gathered during the launch process.